draftm0de/github.workflows/.github/actions/git-tag-builder/DEPLOYMENT.md

 ### 2. Check Version-Like Branch Coverage

-Determine if the target branch is version-like and which tag levels it covers:
+Determine if the branch is version-like and which tag levels it covers:
 - Branch `v1.2` matching version `1.2.X` → covers major AND minor
 - Branch `v1` matching version `1.X.X` → covers major only
 - Branch `main` or non-matching → covers nothing